 Philips Hue smart bulbs can be controlled via an app, allowing users to manage their lighting remotely.

-Intelligent adaptive lighting
+Smart adaptive lighting

 The Philips CityTouch system enables cities to regulate street lighting intensity according to actual needs, thus reducing energy consumption.

-Intelligent energy-saving lighting
+Smart energy-saving lighting

 These systems are designed to maximize energy efficiency.
-LEDs are used for their energy efficiency and long life, often integrated into intelligent lighting systems to maximize energy savings.
+LEDs are used for their energy efficiency and long life, often integrated into smart lighting systems to maximize energy savings.
 Lighting scenes can also be programmed to reduce consumption.

 Los Angeles (USA), the world’s largest lighting modernization project